christianjensenv/christianjensenv.github.io/projects/Study-Uhp.md

 ## What is Study UHp?

 [Study Uhp](https://study-uhp.github.io/) is a website application that would help ICS students find tutors and allow tutors to make sessions that others can join.
 This would encourage students to meet face-to-face in the ICSspace and share knowledge.
+Heres also the [source code](https://github.com/study-uhp/study-uhp).

 ## Landing Page